 How to Feel At Home in Vienna, While Attending German Classes (Part 2)

-Are you new in Vienna, in the process of learning German and feel as if you don’t really belong?
+Are you new in Vienna, in the process of learning German, and feel as if you don’t really belong?
 This article is the second part of a three-part series aiming to make you feel more comfortable living in the city, through various insider tips and suggestions.
-We advise you to read part one of How to Feel At Home in Vienna #1 before you continue with part two.
+We advise you to read part one of How to Feel At Home in Vienna (Part 1) before you continue with part two.

 Learning German – Keep At It!

-The brain is a powerful machine, absolutely capable of constantly adapting to new situations and saving new crucial information, such as the fact that you have to wait for the green light to cross the street even if the streets are empty(!) or that every word ending in -ung is feminine and therefore bears the article die.
-Let us jump for joy for this easy to remember grammatical rule in German – formulas like this appear once in a blue moon.
+Your brain is a powerful machine, absolutely capable of constantly adapting to new situations and saving new crucial information, such as the fact that you have to wait for the green light to cross the street even if the streets are empty(!) or that every word ending in -ung is feminine and therefore bears the article die (let us celebrate this easy-to-remember grammatical rule in German – formulas like this appear once in a blue moon).

 The only thing that will completely shatter your own efforts in mastering German, is self-restriction in using the language openly, in fear of critique, and unease in accepting corrections from friends or strangers.
 Believe us, strangers will love correcting you!